"What a man can be, he must be" Maslow 1961

 I use this very famous picture for this definition.
 Self-actualisation had been reported as a peak of all human needs which is revealed at the moment when all the other needs are fulfilled.
 But later research found more complex dependencies in this model.

-Maslow defined self-actualization by claiming that “what a man can be, he must be.
+Maslow defined self-actualisation by claiming that “what a man can be, he must be.
 This need we may call self-actualization” (Maslow, 1943).

 In other words, for our purposes, self-actualization can be thought of as the full realization of one’s creative, intellectual, or social potential.